 - What am I trying to say to this person?

 - What is the best and most effective way to say it?

 - Does the communication need to be altered for different audiences?

 Think about it — do you speak to a co-worker and a client in the same tone?
 Do you use the same vocabulary?
 Of course not!
 Consider each of your audiences individually in order to make a significant impact.

 Avoid Jargon or “Fancy” Words

+But still aim to be creative.
 At times, using jargon in your marketing content may be unavoidable.
-But still aim to be creative.
-Overusing business buzzwords or phrases indicate laziness — or worse — you don’t understand the topic you’re writing about.
+Overusing business buzzwords or phrases indicated laziness — or worse — that you don’t understand the topic you’re writing about.
 Avoid “fancy” words in your communication, as well.
 Choose “use” instead of “utilize,” for example.
 Many people believe using complex words makes them appear more intelligent, but readers are not impressed.
 They’re frustrated.
 Cut to the chase in your marketing content.

 Proofread, Proofread, Proofread!

 While it might be easy to wash your hands of a piece of marketing content after you’ve dotted the last “I” and crossed the final “T,” you’re not done proofreading yet.
 Read your document over two or three times or ask a co-worker to review the final product for misspellings, unnecessary or misplaced punctuation or lack of clarity.
 To put it bluntly, grammatical errors can be a surefire way to kill your credibility.
 Mistakes can happen, but you have to be careful to keep them to a minimum.

 Putting together professional content — that clearly shares your message and intrigues potential customers — can be daunting.
 Contact the experts at GREENCREST to help with your content marketing.